GloryMsasalaga/gamifications/README.md

 *Part of the gamifications project - learning through gaming*

+## ⚠️ Important: WhatsApp Sandbox Issue

+**Africa's Talking WhatsApp sandbox is currently unavailable**, but this app only uses **SMS functionality**.
+You can safely ignore any WhatsApp-related errors - the app will work perfectly with SMS only!

 ## 🚀 Features

 - **Two-way SMS Integration** via Africa's Talking API